 If you're a high school student in Michigan, you'll need to follow these steps to participate in the Michigan Dual Enrollment program at Michigan Tech:

-- Meet with your guidance counselor to see if you qualify for the dual enrollment program through your high school.
+- Meet with your school counselor to see if you qualify for the dual enrollment program through your high school.

 - Receive approval from your counselor to participate in the dual enrollment option.

 - Review the Michigan Tech course offerings to see which courses best fit your schedule.
 If you are looking for online classes only, select MTU Online under the Campus field.

-- Provide your guidance counselor with the course name, number, days, and times of the course (or courses) you plan to take.
+- Provide your school counselor with the course name, number, days, and times of the course (or courses) you plan to take.

-- Complete an application for admission as a domestic dual-enrollment student.
+- Complete an application for admission as a dual enrollment student.

 - Have your high school submit your official transcript.